Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/IRandIM.md

   * The CMT would usually consist of several key business stakeholders such as the entire executive suite, members from the legal and communication teams, as well as other external parties, such as the regulator or police.
     * ALL HANDS ARE ON DECK.
   * At this level, we start to move into the territory of what is called "nuclear" actions.
-    * Rather than simple actions to contain, eradicate, and recover, this team can authorise the use of nuclear actions, such as taking the entire organisation offline to limit the incident's damage.
+    * Rather than simple actions to contain, eradicate, and recover, this team can authorise the use of nuclear actions, such as taking the entire org offline to limit the incident's damage.

 ### Process of IM based on NIST Special Publication 800-61 Standards